samielsabri/samielsabri.github.io/projects/toronto_renewable.md

 ---
 layout: default
-title: Renewable Energy Transition: A Decade of Progress in Toronto
+title: Renewable Energy Transition - A Decade of Progress in Toronto
 ---

 # Renewable Energy Transition: A Decade of Progress in Toronto